gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### GitHub

 A web-based Git repository hosting service with an enterprise offering.
 Its main features are: issue tracking, pull request with code review, abundancy of integrations and wiki.
-As of April 2016, the service has over 14 million users.
 It offers free public repos, private repos and enterprise services are paid.
+Read about [importing a project](https://docs.gitlab.com/ce/workflow/importing/import_projects_from_github.html) from GitHub to GitLab.

 ### GitLab CE